boon-keng/mini-project/README.md

 __Problems encountered__
 Data Cleaning
-- Not all countries has GDP values
+- Not sure whether to extrapolate or don't use that column for comparison

 - Some countries don't have all the data in some years - e.g. Micronesia data stops at 2019

+- Some countries like Iceland have missing data in 2021 which I dropped, is it reasonable to do so?

 Binary Clustering (developed or developing countries) - identify relevant year, add HDI as metrics

-- Different years have different missing data - hard to select a specific year to do our clustering so for now, we used the data from different years to concatenate into 1 dataframe
+- Different years have different missing data - hard to select a specific year to do our clustering so we took 2021 as a reference year but it still contains some data that we are not sure whether to extrapolate or drop them

 - Is it better to just take the clustering of developed or developing countries from readily available datasets online?

+- Even external data has missing data for some countries so we used older years (i.e. 2018)

 Clustering - cluster based on ____ to see how to tackle each cluster (taxing them or just giving them grants etc.)